-6.5 Is there any regulation applicable to companies that act as intermediaries in their role of connecting consumers with goods, services, content, or are there any proposals for such regulation?
+6.5 Is there any regulation applicable to companies that act as 'intermediaries' or 'platforms' in their role of connecting consumers with goods, services, content, or are there any proposals for such regulation?
+Include any proposals or legislation regulating social media platforms in relation to online content or safety.

 Currently, there are no specific regulations in Switzerland applicable to intermediaries or the platform economy as such.
 The offerings of the sharing economy are protected by the constitutionally guaranteed economic freedom.
-This guarantees the free choice of profession as well as free access to and the free exercise of private economic activity (Art.
+This guarantees the free choice of profession as well as free access to and free exercise of private economic activity (Art.
 27 BV).
 State regulations that restrict the offerings of the sharing economy may therefore not be essentially directed against competition, and they must have a legal basis, be justified by public interests and be proportionate (Art.
 36 BV).

 According to the Federal Supreme Court, economic policy regulations, i.e. above all measures that safeguard or favour certain branches of industry or forms of management, are anti-competitive and therefore impermissible.
 In contrast, legal regulations that pursue socio-political purposes (such as accident prevention or customer protection in the transportation industry) are permissible.
 In this context, it is not only the motives of the regulation that matter, but also its effects.
-Especially in the case of the transportation industry, the Federal Supreme Court has repeatedly made it clear that regulations affecting price competition must realise a permissible and clearly demonstrated public interest.
+Particularly in the case of the transportation industry, the Federal Supreme Court has repeatedly made it clear that regulations affecting price competition must realise a permissible and clearly demonstrated public interest.
 In particular, the compulsory connection to a radio centre, minimum prices and territorial delimitations would violate this principle.